MaastrichtU-IDS/translator-openpredict/docs/README-pydoc.md

 init_triplestore()
 ```

-Only initialized the triplestore if no run for openpredict-baseline-omim-drugbank can be found.
+Only initialized the triplestore if no run for openpredict_baseline can be found.
 Init using the data/openpredict-metadata.ttl RDF file

 <a name=".openpredict.rdf_utils.add_feature_metadata"></a>